RedSiege/DigDug/README.md

   ██████╔╝██║╚██████╔╝    ██████╔╝╚██████╔╝╚██████╔╝
   ╚═════╝ ╚═╝ ╚═════╝     ╚═════╝  ╚═════╝  ╚═════╝
  ```
+Dig Dug helps you evade some AV/EDR detection by increasing a given executable file size.
+Some engines and their sandboxes will not attempt to analyze a file if the file size is greater than some arbitrary threshold.
+I have not been able to find any definitive information on this threshold for various engines, discussions on offensive security Slacks and Twitter seem to agree that 100-150MB is an average threshold.

-Dig Dug helps you evade some AV/EDR sandbox detection by increasing a given executable file size.
-Dig Dug may offer an advantage over similar tools in that it does not inflate an executable using null bytes, a repeating single character, or random data.
-Some AV/EDR vendors are known to test for these kinds of padding and generate an alert.
+Dig Dug works by appending words from a dictionary to an executable.
+This dictionary is appended repeatedly until the final desired size of the executable is reached.
+Dig Dug may offer an advantage over similar tools in that it does not inflate an executable using random data which would increase entropy.
+Some engines, such as CrowdStrike Falcon, analyze the entropy within a binary to make a determination if the executable is trustworth to run.
+Other tools may append null bytes or a repeating single character.
+Some AV/EDR vendors are known to test for these kinds of padding and generate an alert when detected.

 ```
 usage: digdug.py [-h] [-i INPUT] [-m 100] [-d DICTIONARY]